-Throughout the year the Curb Center graciously hosts a variety of events open to students, faculty, and staff.
-Our workshops, seminars, and panels strive to educate the public and enrich the arts at Vanderbilt and the community at large.
+Throughout the year the Curb Center graciously hosts workshops, seminars, panels, and special events designed to educate the public and enrich the arts at Vanderbilt and our community at large.

 Monday – Friday, 9am – 5pm

 The Curb Center at Vanderbilt

 *To comply with Covid-19 safety recommendations we are asking for anyone interested in viewing this show to make an appointment by calling 615.322.2872 or emailing email@example.com first.

 For our current installation, The Form of Reform, we have partnered with R.E.A.C.H.
 (Reciprocal Education and Community Healing), a local group comprised of Death Row prisoners (insiders) and local professors and students (outsiders) who share a vision of changing the social justice paradigm.
 The group believes the present criminal justice system is traumatizing the lives of our youth, and those already caught in its grasp, and seeks ways to change the system for the better.
 The show features paintings, drawings, photographs, leather work, sculpture, jewelry, and writings created by Riverbend Maximum Security Institution death row prisoners awaiting execution, or already executed, by the state of Tennessee.

 What does it mean to be human?
 How does one come to forgiveness?
 What needs to happen to heal?
 What does it mean to have peace?
 Is our justice system really just?
 Should the death penalty exist?